bank8426/calendly-clone-next/README.md

 </CardFooter>
 ```

-- You can see that it has only `a` tag without parent `button` tag.
-And all classes from `Button` component will be applied to `a` tag.
+- You can see that it has only an `a` tag without a parent `button` tag.
+And all classes from the `Button` component will be applied to the `a` tag.

 <div>
   <a href="">